 On the other hand, it would be wrong to suggest that a merely temporary danger will render a port unsafe.
-Rather, the most that can be said is, as per in the judgement in The Count [2008] 1 Lloyd's Rep. 72 that "some temporary evident obstruction or hazard" will not render the port or place unsafe but "that is different from the situation where the characteristics of the port at the time of the nomination are such as to create an obvious risk of danger".
+Rather, the most that can be said is, as per Toulson J in the COUNT [2008] 1 Lloyd's Rep. 72 that "some temporary evident obstruction or hazard" will not render the port or place unsafe.
+But as Toulson J went on to note in the COUNT, "that is different from the situation where the characteristics of the port at the time of the nomination are such as to create an obvious risk of danger".
 Given that good seamanship cannot necessarily be expected to protect against hidden hazards, the important question in all these cases is whether or not the master ought to have been aware of the temporary danger.
 In other words, was the information available to the master and the systems in place at the port such that, with the exercise of good navigation and seamanship, he ought to have able to avoid the temporary danger and keep the ship safe?

-This is well demonstrated by the facts of The Marnicki [2003] 2 Lloyd's Rep. 655, where a ship sustained serious bottom damage due to an obstruction in the dredged channel constituting the designated route to Jakarta.
+This is well demonstrated by the facts of the MARINICKI [2003] 2 Lloyd's Rep. 655, where a ship sustained serious bottom damage due to an obstruction in the dredged channel constituting the designated route to Jakarta.
 The owner was unable to establish that the obstruction had been in place when the order to proceed to Jakarta was given.
 The court nonetheless held that the port of Jakarta was prospectively unsafe at that time because the port lacked a proper system for monitoring the system in the channel and investigating reports of obstacles, or for finding and removing them.
 Nor was there any system for warning ships in the meantime that there was an obstacle in the channel.

 But what about the situation where a temporary obstruction causes mere delay to the prosecution of the voyage?
 Will that render a port unsafe?
-The answer, it would seem, will depend upon whether or not, as per the court's findings in The Sussex Oak (1949) 83 Ll.L.Rep.
+The answer, it would seem, will depend upon whether or not, in the words of Devlin J in the SUSSEX OAK (1949) 83 Ll.L.Rep.
 297, the relevant danger is "operative for a period which, having regard to the nature of the adventure and of the contract would involve inordinate delay".
 In that case, the ship encountered exceptionally severe ice on a voyage up the River Elbe to Hamburg.
-Whilst the danger was only temporary, the court had no difficulty upholding the arbitrator's decision that the period of the ice danger, when taken with the duration of the charter and shortness of the voyage, justified the conclusion that there was inordinate delay and the port was unsafe.
+Whilst the danger was only temporary, Devlin J had no difficulty upholding the arbitrator's decision that the period of the ice danger, when taken with the duration of the charter and shortness of the voyage, justified the conclusion that there was inordinate delay and the port was unsafe.

-Following the decision of the Court of Appeal in The Hermine [1979] 1 Lloyd's Rep. 212, it appears that, for a delay to be 'inordinate' for these purposes, it must be such as would frustrate the charter.
+Following the decision of the Court of Appeal in the HERMINE [1979] 1 Lloyd's Rep. 212, it appears that, for a delay to be 'inordinate' for these purposes, it must be such as would frustrate the charter.
 A temporary danger or obstruction resulting in any lesser delay will not suffice to render the port unsafe.